pal-robotics/custom_end_effector/README.md

 This repository contains a set of prepared packages and files which can be used to integrate a custom end-effector to a TIAGo/TIAGo++ robot.
 Once the apropriate modifications are made, deploy all three packages to the robot and select `custom` for the end effector type on the Web Commander.

 ## Packages
-This repository is comprised of three different packages (3 foo each TIAGo model), which conatin a wrapper for the URDF description of the end-effector, configuration files and MoveIt configuration for the new configuration.
+This repository is comprised of three different packages (3 for each TIAGo model), which conatin a wrapper for the URDF description of the end-effector, configuration files and MoveIt configuration for the new configuration.

 **TIAGo++**
-To make your live easyer, we added in each of the following packages some comments inside files in order to let you find faster what to modify.
+To make your lives easier, we added in each of the following packages some comments inside files in order to let you find faster what to modify.
 Look for `TODO:` keyword to localize the tips.

 ### custom_ee_description / custom_dual_ee_description
 This package contains a simple wrapper to include the URDF description of the custom end-effector, so the system knows its new configuration.
 This package must contain the following file/s: